 Ordinary sit for the written exam.

-- Four of the lab assignments must be approved.
+- Three out of five lab assignments must be approved.

 - The student must have participated in the 3KK course.

 - Computers Are Your Future, Introductory, 12/E, Cathy LaBerta, ISBN-13: 9780132545181, Prentice Hall

 IMT1041 Information and publishing technology.